-Mr Tushar P Doshi, 50, was born in Singapore, and completed his PSLE and GCE O Levels in Singapore and did his GCE A Levels in London.
-Thereafter Mr Doshi returned back to Singapore to do his National Service before going to the USA for his Bachelors of Arts in Economics and his post graduate studies in International Business.
+Mr. Tushar P Doshi, 51, was born in Singapore, and completed his PSLE and GCE O Levels in Singapore and did his GCE A Levels in London.
+Thereafter, Mr. Doshi returned to Singapore to do his National Service before going to the USA for his Bachelors of Arts in Economics and his post graduate studies in International Business.

-Mr Doshi's formal work experience began about 22 years ago in 1994 working with various organizations as Consultant and Sales and Marketing officer.

-In 1996 he embarked on his entrepreneurial venture under the name of Tushiv International Pte Ltd. Under this company Mr Doshi began his trading business in agricultural commodities and computer peripherals and chemicals, and introduced a new concept in advertising called virtual advertising.

-In 2003, Mr Doshi focused on developing a very unique and patented art formed called 3 Dimensional Holographic Sculptures which was handmade in Bali, Indonesia.
+Mr. Doshi's formal work experience began about 23 years ago in 1994 working with various organizations as Consultant and Sales and Marketing officer.
+In 1996 he embarked on his entrepreneurial venture under the name of Tushiv International Pte Ltd. Under this company Mr. Doshi began his trading business in agricultural commodities and computer peripherals and chemicals, and introduced a new concept in advertising called virtual advertising.
+In 2003, Mr. Doshi focused on developing a very unique and patented art formed called 3 Dimensional Holographic Sculptures which was handmade in Bali, Indonesia.
 He created a global market from these products with a distribution network spanning from New Zealand to the USA and across Europe and the Middle East and Africa as well as India.
-In 2016, Mr Doshi sold this part of the business to his local Indonesian director and closed the retail showroom in Singapore.
+In 2016, Mr. Doshi sold this part of the business to his local Indonesian director and closed the retail showroom in Singapore.
+Since middle of 2017, Mr. Doshi has become a Global Independent Distributor for an American manufacturer in Stem Cell Lift technology and DNA Reparation and Anti Aging and Longevity space of the Health and Wellness industry.

-Mr Doshi was also a founding Shareholder and Director of SearchWorks Pte Ltd in Singapore and Mumbai.
-After a year, Mr Doshi sold his shares to his partner and exited the company.
-Currently Mr Doshi is also an Advisory Board Member of Tiara Furniture Systems, which has a 40 year old history in furniture hardware and modular kitchen and storage manufacturing based in India.
+Mr. Doshi was also a founding Shareholder and Director of SearchWorks Pte Ltd in Singapore and Mumbai.
+After a year, Mr. Doshi sold his shares to his partner and exited the company.

+Currently Mr. Doshi is also an Advisory Board Member of Tiara Furniture Systems, which has a 40 year old history in furniture hardware and modular kitchen and storage manufacturing based in India.

-Mr Tushar P Doshi has been very active with various non profit and social organisations and served in the following positions:
+Mr. Doshi has been very active with various non profit and social organisations and served in the following positions:

-2012 to 2014 - Singapore Indian Chamber of Commerce and Industry - Co Chair of the Membership and Member of The Board of Directors
+2012 to 2014 - Singapore Indian Chamber of Commerce and Industry - Co Chair of the Membership and Member of The Board of Directors.